Updated November 2017

-If you’ve been reading up on Obamacare, then you may have come across some misleading information about the new health care law.
-Like any new government program, the ACA has been met with a mixture of joy and doubt depending on which side of the political spectrum you watch.
-Despite the law’s many accomplishments over the past six years, there are still some myths being spread relentlessly by those who oppose it.
+If you’ve been reading up on Obamacare, then you may have come across some misleading information about the current healthcare law.
+Like any government program, the ACA has been met with a mixture of support and criticism depending on which side of the political spectrum you watch.
+Despite the law’s many accomplishments over the past seven years, there are still some myths being spread relentlessly by those who oppose it.
 Here, we outline five of the more prominent myths and the truth behind them.

 Myth: Obamacare is free health insurance.

 Fact: The ACA offers low-cost insurance, but it doesn’t provide free insurance to anyone.